ajksharma/resume/Readme.md

 ```ruby
   skill :camel_casing, :under => :ruby
 ```
-Sybmols here are CamelCased for skills and titlized for :under If you need spacing use a string
+Sybmols here are CamelCased for skills and titlized for :under.
+If you need spacing use a string
 ```ruby
   skill 'I Like My Spaces', :under => :whitespace